vinhgithub83/DataProVe/README.md

 Version 0.9.6 uploaded:
  - Actions CALCULATEFROM(component,Datatype1,Datatype2) and CALCULATEFROMAT(component,Datatype1,Datatype2,Time(t)) are added to specify a piece of data can be calculated from another piece of data.
  - Improve notification text for the verification results.
+ - The TEXTMODE saving also includes the list of relationships between main and sub-components, which will be then loaded in the program when the arch .txt file is opened.
  - Added more TEXTMODE examples in the "Pol and Arch files used in the manual" (including the example with CALCULATEFROMAT)
  - Improved the user manual, make it more related to the version 0.9.6.